 Nextorch iStar Headlamp Review

-The Nextorch iStar is a “natural light” headlamp, offering High CRI with spot, flood, and red emitters.
+The Nextorch iStar headlamp is a “natural light” headlamp, offering High CRI with spot, flood, and red emitters.
 It has USB-C charging, too!
 Read on!

 Official Specs and Features